-January and February are the coldest months in many places, which leaves two choices for a romantic vacation at the start of the new year: first, head south to warmer climates (it's high season in the Caribbean and summer south of the Equator), or the second option, revel in the cold at ski towns, ice hotels, and places that make a mean cup of hot chocolate.
-So discuss whether a beach scenario is your idea of heaven in these months or if an active vacation in the snow gives you a rush.
+January and February are the coldest months in many places, which leaves two choices for a romantic vacation at the start of the new year: Head south to warmer climates or revel in the cold at ski towns, ice hotels, and winter wonderlands.

 Riviera Maya hugs the eastern coastline of Mexico's Yucatan Peninsula.
 A prime stretch of beach that's a magnet for full-service resorts, Riviera Maya faces the Caribbean Sea's gentle waters under which lie the second largest coral reef barrier in the world.

-Jackson Hole Mountain Resort has been consistently a popular resort for those who love winter and skiing.
+Jackson Hole Mountain Resort has consistently been a popular resort for those who love winter and skiing.
 Due to low January and February temperatures, snow across its 2,500 acres tends to be light and airy, making it ideal for powder hounds.
-The Mountain Sports School can have tenderfoots skiing and snowboarding in no time.
+The Mountain Sports School can have even beginners skiing and snowboarding in no time.
 Dogsledding, snowmobiling, snowshoeing, ice climbing, and cross-country skiing are also readily available.

-Romantics can warm up at Amagani at the foot of the Teton Mountains.
-There's a heated outdoor infinity-edge swimming pool and a spa that focuses on Ayurveda and Traditional Chinese Medicine healing.
+Romantics can warm up at the luxury Amangani resort at the foot of the Teton Mountains.
+Take a dip in the heated outdoor infinity-edge swimming pool or relax in a spa that focuses on Ayurveda and Traditional Chinese Medicine healing.
 Choose reiki hot stone, therapeutic cupping, chakra balancing, and other treatments in addition to an array of massages.
-Each suite has a balcony or patio with expansive views; eagle-eyed couples may spot elk, wolves, or moose in the wild.
+Each suite has a balcony or patio with expansive views; you may even spot elk, wolves, or moose in the wild.

-Far away in the Indian Ocean, 10,000 miles from Los Angeles, the Maldives beckons lovers in search of turquoise waters, pristine sands, and endless horizons.
-Across the country's 1,000 coral islands (most uninhabited) are more overwater bungalows than anywhere else on earth.
-The salubrious climate, feeling as if you're the only two people in the world, the chance to explore fascinating undersea life, and the quality of service all lure couples far from home.
+Far away in the Indian Ocean, the Maldives beckons lovers in search of turquoise waters, pristine sands, and endless horizons.
+Across the country's 1,000 coral islands, which are mostly uninhabited, there are more overwater bungalows than anywhere else on earth.
+Between the salubrious climate, feeling as if you're the only two people in the world, the chance to explore fascinating undersea life, and the quality of service, it's easy to see how easily the Maldives lures couples so far from home.

-Although The Boulders has its own greens, that's not the main draw amidst its massive granite megaliths and roof-topping saguaro cacti.
+Although The Boulders Resort and Spa has its own golf greens, that's not the main draw amidst its massive granite megaliths and roof-topping saguaro cacti.
 Built around its namesake rocks, The Boulders appears to have been conceived just for couples.
-Casitas feature a working kiva fireplace, kingsize bed with native American textiles, and shower big enough for two.
-And the free-standing spa not only has its own swimming pool; there's also a café serving fare that's both delicious and healthy.
+Casita villas feature a working kiva fireplace, kingsize bed with native American textiles, and a shower big enough for two.
+The free-standing spa has its own swimming pool, and there's also a café serving healthy and delicious fare.

 The Swiss town where winter vacations officially began, snow-covered St. Moritz is truly magical in January and February.
 Attracting affluent visitors from Europe and the rest of the world, it entices couples to try a variety of cold-weather sports.
-Go downhill or cross-country skiing, try the bobsled, go ice skating, and even try your hand at curling.
+Here you can ski, bobsled, ice skate, and even try your hand at curling.

-Then retreat to the warm of one of St. Moritz's fine hotels, such as the legendary Badrutt's Palace.
+At night, retreat to the warmth of one of St. Moritz's fine hotels, such as the legendary Badrutt's Palace.
 Surrounded by floor-to-ceiling windows, the large swimming pool is a wonderful place to unwind while taking in the view.
-Intrepid couples will opt for the heated outdoor infinity pool, where a glass of champagne is the reward for braving the elements.
+Intrepid couples should venture out to the heated outdoor infinity pool, where a glass of champagne is the reward for braving the elements.

 Warm waters, gentle breezes, and romantic hotels make Hawaii a year-round destination.
 And in January and February, when much of the U.S. is in a deep freeze, you can bask in the sun and explore the islands wearing just a pair of shorts, flip-flops, and the colorful Hawaiian shirt you don for the visit.
 First-timers often opt for Honolulu, and Waikiki Beach and its surfers are something to behold.
 But couples who come this far owe it to themselves to explore beyond the capital.

 While all the islands are places of great natural beauty, Maui's one-of-a-kind terrain is extraordinary.
 Awaken when it's still dark to arrive atop Haleakala Crater to greet the sunset and bicycle down.
-Another day, drive along the Hana Highway; its contours and switchbacks reveal vistas of breathtaking beauty.
-And allow yourselves time to pull over and experience the spray of a rushing waterfall.
+Another day, you can drive along the Hana Highway; its contours and switchbacks reveal vistas of breathtaking beauty.
+Allow yourselves time to pull over and experience the spray of a rushing waterfall.

-Designed to resemble a Tuscan village, Naples Bay Resort isn't located on the beach, yet it has a beautiful waterfront with a 97-slip marina and boats that couples can rent to sail to uncrowded islands.
+Designed to resemble a Tuscan village, Naples Bay Resort has a beautiful waterfront with a marina and boats that couples can rent to sail to uncrowded islands.
 There are also outdoor swimming pools, on-site restaurants, a spa, shops, and well-equipped rooms.
-Naples Bay Resort seems like a self-contained world—yet it's just minutes away from Fifth Avenue.
-Art-loving couples should plan to visit during one of the fortnightly Art Alive events in the Naples Art District, when couples can browse the city's galleries between 5 and 8 p.m.
+Naples Bay Resort seems like a self-contained world, yet it's just minutes away from Fifth Avenue, the main downtown center.
+Art-loving couples should plan to visit during one of the Art Alive events to browse the galleries in the Naples Art District.